telicent-oss/smart-caches-core/docs/cli/health-probes.md

 ## `/healthz`

-The `/healthz` endpoint is intended for use by readiness probes, it responds with either a HTTP 200 OK if the application is ready, or a 503 Service Unavailable if the application is unready.
+The `/healthz` endpoint is intended for use by readiness probes, it responds with either an HTTP 200 OK if the application is ready, or a 503 Service Unavailable if the application is unready.
 It is the responsibility of the application using the health probe server to provide a useful readiness supplier function that returns meaningful readiness information.